seintzx/dotfiles/README.md

 [haskell-core](https://wiki.archlinux.org/index.php/ArchHaskell#haskell-core)

 ## xorg
-This folder contains all the config file for my keyboard (included the alt-caps layout switch) and touchpad (valid only with `libinput`, i don't think they work with `synaptics`), along with my `.xinitrc`.
+This folder contains all the config file for:
+- my keyboard (included the alt-caps layout switch)
+- touchpad (valid only with `libinput`, i don't think they work with `synaptics`)
+- my `.xinitrc`

 path to file:
 - ~/.xinitrc